jimurrito/thunderhead/readme.md

 ### Hard Reset
 In v2.0.3, -h/--hardreset was added to Freezer.
 This allows for custom run scripts to be ran when containers are restarted.
 When used, the script will delete all networks and containers (not prune) and then perform the backup.
 Once done, the run scripts and used to bring everying backup. [**Please refer to Refresh's section on Run Scripts for more info.**](https://github.com/jimurrito/thunderhead#run-scripts)

+### KVM Support (2.0.6+)
+Using '-k' or '--kvm' with freezer offers support to backup KVM Virtual Machines.
+The primary process is the same, and most arguments work unaltered.
+>**NOTE:** '-H' or '--hardreset' is not supported, when using KVM Support.
 ---

 ## Refresh